-Project DEgree is a new program at the PCC Southeast Center that offers an optional cohort approach to Development Education.
+Project DEgree is a new program at the PCC Southeast Campus that offers an optional cohort approach to Development Education.
 Project DEgree is offered Fall and Winter terms.

 Benefits of Project DEgree

 Participate in a learning community where you take classes with the same group of students.
 Benefits include:

 - Referrals to resources, such as financial aid, tutoring, counseling student activities and health services.

 - Personal advising and guidance including assistance with problem solving, time management, goal setting and stress management from a faculty mentor